trungkien2543/fcj-workshopz/content/1-Worklog/1.2-Week2/_index.md

 * Practice using AWS Transit Gateway to optimize the system when there are many vpc that need to communicate with each other.
 Avoid creating too many VPC Peering

 * Participate in event cloud day vietnam and learn more about migration, modernization

+* Finalized the project idea to build a Todoist task management system.